Quantum criticality in SU(3) and SU(4) anti-ferromagnets: Discussion

-An interesting discussion is how the correction evolves from the SU(2), SU(3) to SU(4) critical points.
+An interesting discussion is how the critical point evolves from the SU(2), SU(3) to SU(4) critical points.
 Since the first theoretical work about such critical points~\cite{senthil2004:science}, it has been assumed that the properties of the critical point depend smoothly on $N$.
-Our findings are not inconsistent with that assumption.
-While it is numerically difficult to distinguish between a weak power law (as we might have here) and a logarithm, there are important theoretical distinctions that arise from such behavior.
-In particular, if the log behavior found for SU(2)~\cite{sandvik2010:log} results from a marginal operator, it is natural to assume that the scaling dimension of this operator should depend on $N$.
-This would make it hard to explain a log divergence in the SU(3) or SU(4) critical points, even though such behavior is not inconsistent with our numerical data.
-It could also be possible that in the SU(2) case a weak power law divergence of the same form as proposed here for SU(3) and SU(4) is present.
+As stated in the beginning of this section, we find that this is indeed the case qualitatively.
+Anomalous deviations that affect the leading behavior of the stiffness were found in studies of the SU(2) model.
+In that study it was concluded that the leading divergence is governed by a {\em multiplicative logarithm}, here we propose that the leading divergence is governed by a {\em multiplicative weak power law}.
+Only using numerical techniques it is not possible to distinguish between these two without access to decades of data (which we do not have at the current time).
+If we assume that the behavior found for SU(2)~\cite{sandvik2010:logs} results from a marginal operator, it is natural to assume that the scaling dimension of this operator should depend on $N$ and it would hence become irrelevant at larger $N$.
+According to the non-analytic scaling function argument made above, this would make it natural to have a power law divergence at the SU(3) or SU(4) critical points.
+It is also possible that in the SU(2) case a weak power law divergence of the same form as proposed here for SU(3) and SU(4) is present.
 A complete theoretical scenario is required to address these interesting possibilities.

+{\em Note added:} During the review for publication of this work, a study of the $T=0$ data on impurity scaling in the SU(3) with the valence bond projector QMC method has appeared~\cite{banerjee2010:su3} .
+We are both in agreement that the SU(3) model has a continuous transition.
+The authors have however analyzed the impurity data based on a conventional scaling hypothesis which has only {\em additive} scaling corrections: they have not found the {\em multiplicative} scaling corrections in the impurity problem that we have found here in the bulk.
+Whether this a fundamental disagreement or a result of studying different ({\em i.e.} impurity versus bulk) problems is not clear to the author.